matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 The counter value is 0
 ```

-## Call L2 contract from L1 -> currently updating this section
+## Call L2 contract from L1 -> this section is currently being updated

 Now, let's call the `increment` method from layer 1.